Dok11/nn-dldm/README.md

 Main purpose of this section is defining nearest images together for next step.

-Scripts for trainig placed in the `/src/surface_match/`
+Scripts for training placed in the `/src/surface_match/`
 Dataset placed in the `/data/surface_match/`
 Prepared data in npz file placed in the `/train_data/surface_match/`
 Saved model and their weights placed in the `/models/surface_match/`